 The budget you submit should cover the use of funds from this grant only.
 If you have additional funding sources for your project, please include this information in the relevant application section following the budget.
 Be specific about how the grant you’re applying for will be used within the larger budget.

 Who receives the grant money?

-Grant funds will be sent to the grantee’s institution.
-Grants cannot be given directly to an individual.
-In the case of co-PIs, funds will be disbursed to the primary PI’s institution.
-If funds need to be distributed to a co-PI, that must be handled by the primary PI and their institution.
+Grant funds will be disbursed to the grantee (PI) institution.
+The funds cannot be given directly to an individual.
+If funds need to be distributed to a co-PI, the transfer must be handled by the PI and their institution.

 What if I need more than two years to complete the project?